ARTICLE I. Name

 Section 3.
 An annual audit shall be provided.

 Section 4.
-The fiscal year shall be the fiscal year of FBLA-PBL, Inc.
+The fiscal year shall be the fiscal year of FBLA-PBL.

 ARTICLE V. National Officers and Elections

 Section 2.
-To be considered a candidate for office, a current Professional member shall have been a Professional member for a minimum of two full membership years (August 1 through July 31) and shall file an official application, signed by a nominating member, with the association president and CEO by February 15.
-All campaign materials must be approved by the Screening Committee that shall be composed of the president, the chairperson of the board of directors, and the Professional Division Staff Liaison.
-The campaign materials must be received by the Campaign Screening Committee no later than February 15, and candidates will receive notification as indicated in the Guidelines.
+To be considered a candidate for office, a current Professional member shall have been a Professional member for a minimum of two full membership years (August 1 through July 31) and shall file an official application, signed by a nominating member, with the association president and CEO by March 30.
+The application may include a request for additional materials, as directed by the Policy & Bylaws Committee of the Board of Directors, which shall be included with the ballot.
+The Policy & Bylaws Committee shall manage communications regarding elections.
+No other campaigning is permitted.

 Section 4.
-National officers shall be elected by mail by plurality vote.
-Ballots shall be sent to members prior to March 15 and shall be returned postmarked no later than April 30 in order to be counted.
+National officers shall be elected by plurality vote.
+Ballots shall be sent to members prior to April 15 and shall be returned no later than April 30 in order to be counted.
+The Policy & Bylaws Committee of the Board of Directors shall determine the method and qualifications of voting.

 Section 5.
 National officers shall assume their duties at the close of the National Leadership Conference.
 The vice president and secretary-treasurer shall serve a term of one year or until their successors are elected.
 The president shall serve a term of two years or until his/her successor is elected.